 It takes a special person to fight fires; especially wildfires in remote mountainous areas.

 On June 30, 2013, Arizona lost 19 very special men in the Granite Mountain Fire near Yarnell.
-The tragedy gained nationwide attention and became the plot for the 2017 Hollywood movie: Only the Brave.
+The tragedy gained nationwide attention and became the story line for the 2017 big screen movie: Only the Brave.

 In an effort to help others honor and remember the 19, Arizona State Parks carved a roughly 3-mile trail to the fatality sight that is now open to the public.
 As visitors to the Granite Mountain Hotshots Memorial State Park climb the steep trail, they’re made aware of the challenges these fine men took head on.
 Along the way, hikers pass by one memorial for each of the 19 lives lost.
 Each memorial, laser-etched in marble, contains the name of one of the deceased hotshots along with a brief biography.